DevanshSK/Javascript_shooter_game/notes.md

 # Remove off screen projectiles.
 -> Remove the projectiles as soon as they cross the canvas.
 -> Use splice method to remove projectile.

+# Colorise and decorate game.🎨
+-> use fillRect and fillStyle to make fade effect on enemy and projectile.
+-> Change color of player and projectile to white.
+-> Increase velocity of projectile.
+-> Randomise the color of enemies using HSL.

+# Shrink enemies on hit
+-> Shrink enemies by updating size.
+-> Dont make enemies too much small.
+-> Use GSAP for smooth shrinkage.
+-> Use tween - interpolate - transition to shrink enemies.
+-> use to method of gsap to make this happen.

+# Create particle burst effect💥